spectrocloud/librarium/packages/docs/content/07-projects.md

 # Project Card

 Every project card shows the cluster's state information grouped by its health and error states.
 Cluster health is derived based on the cluster nodes' health.
-The health of each node is determined based on sereval conditions such as node state, memory & disk pressure, and network availability.
+The health of each node is determined based on several conditions such as node state, memory & disk pressure, and network availability.